WASHINGTON -- Residents of Family housing owned and leased by the Army can again rate the quality of their housing and housing services.

 The housing survey is used to identify areas in housing operations that are successful or need improvement, where funding could have the most effect and are identified as top priorities to residents, and ascertain areas of success for the garrison housing office, according to Lt.
 Gen. Gwen Bingham, Army Assistant Chief of Staff for Installation Management.

 "Your feedback about your experiences while residing in Army-owned or leased housing is critical to shaping the future housing and services provided by the Army," Bingham said.

-CEL & Associates emailed the first housing survey in 2018 to 9,957 residents living in Army family housing, with 2,025 residents responding for a rate of 20.3 percent.
-Army housing officials want to increase participation in the 2019 resident satisfaction survey.
+CEL & Associates emailed an initial housing survey in 2018 to 9,957 residents living in Army Family housing, with 2,025 residents responding (a rate of 20.3 percent).
+Army housing officials want to increase participation in the 2019 survey.